 The Legend of Zelda is a high-fantasy action-adventure video game series created by Japanese game designers Shigeru Miyamoto and Takashi Tezuka.
-For almost 30 years, The Legend of Zelda game series has captured the imagination of Gamers young and old, worldwide through its innovative gameplay and iconic tale of good versus evil.
+I got experience the songs of the game at the Zelda Symphony Orchestra at Marina Bay Sands Singapore.
+For almost 30 years, The Legend of Zelda game series has captured the imagination of Gamers young and old worldwide.
+This is through its innovative gameplay and iconic tale of good versus evil.

 The show began with first Act with interludes from the Dragon Roost island, Majora’s Mask Medly, Breath of the Wild Medly, A link between worlds.
 Symphonies played in the first act included The creation of Hyrule, Skywards Sword and Ocarina of Time.

-In many ways, this celebrated music from the entire Zelda series has made an indelible impact on the fans that love it so.
-Even the theater shops were seen notably overflowing with fans frantically snapping up all limited Zelda T-shirt merchandise after the show.
+In many ways, this celebrated music from the entire Zelda series made an indelible impact on the fans that love it so.
+Notably, the theater shop was packed even after the show.
+It was overflowing with fans frantically snapping up all limited Zelda T-shirt merchandise.

 Like the Heroes of Hyrule, may the way of the Hero lead to the Triforce.